This web site only uses its own cookies for technical purposes, does not collect or transfer personal data of users without their knowledge.

 Also, if you are the organizer of that contest you will see a button

-It allows you to download the rounds and groups with the pilots competing in each one.
+It allows you to download the rounds and groups with the pilots competing in each one, in PDF format.
 It is useful for the competition director, and for pilots or timers if they want to have a general table printed.

 Shows how many times each pilot faces each other, to see if the distribution is reasonably matched (it is almost impossible to find a way to match all pilots to each other the same number of times).

-Once the registration period is over, you can access this page after disabling 'Open Registration' and clicking on the 'Draw rounds' button on the 'Organise Contest' page.
+Once the registration period is over, you can access this page after disabling 'Open Registration' and clicking on the 'Draw rounds' button on the 'Organize Contest' page.

 Choose the number of groups in each round, and the rounds to be drawn.
 Pick 600s of flight time.
 To do the 'fly-off' create a new contest, pointing out the pilots who have passed to the fly-off and choosing 900s as flight time.